lewagon/ruby-101/README.md

 1. In IRB

-   You can run `$ irb` in the terminal to launch a Ruby interpreter.
+   You can run `irb` in the terminal to launch a Ruby interpreter.
 You can see it as a playground to test things out.

 2. Using Ruby files